-These principles and framework are according to ISO 21930 for Product Category Rules and reference service life in buildings.
+These principles and framework are according to ISO 21930 for product category rules and reference service life in buildings.
 They form a basis for programs leading to type III product EPDs conforming to ISO 14025.
-They contain specifications and requirements that complement ISO 14025 and provide a framework for PCR compliance as defined in ISO 14025 for type III EPDs and encompass the requirements of EN 15804.
+They contain specifications and requirements that complement ISO 14025 and provide a framework for PCR compliance as defined in ISO 14025 for type III EPDs.